huggingface/transformers/docs/source/main_classes/deepspeed.rst

 Non-Trainer Deepspeed Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`~transformers.integrations.HfDeepSpeedConfig` is used to integrate Deepspeed into the 🤗 Transformer core functionality, when :class:`~transformers.Trainer` is not used.
+The :class:`~transformers.integrations.HfDeepSpeedConfig` is used to integrate Deepspeed into the 🤗 Transformers core functionality, when :class:`~transformers.Trainer` is not used.

 When using :class:`~transformers.Trainer` everything is automatically taken care of.